OctopusDeploy/docs/docs/deployment-process/issue-tracking/jira.md

 When configured, this integration will retrieve Jira issue details and add details to your releases and deployments and generate release notes automatically.

-### Testing the integration

-## Connecting Jira Cloud and Octopus Deploy
+### Connecting Jira Cloud and Octopus Deploy

-This section describes how to configure Octopus Deploy to connect to Jira Cloud.
-When configured, this integration always connects to Jira (either from Octopus server itself or via links in the browser).
-There are no cases where Jira connects to Octopus.

-This means you can configure any Octopus instance, whether self-hosted or cloud, to use the Jira integration.
-The only network connectivity requirements are that your Octopus server and your browser can connect to the Jira Base URL discussed below.

-If you are using Jira Cloud, you can use the Octopus Deploy plugin for Jira that's available from the [Atlassian Marketplace](https://marketplace.atlassian.com/apps/1220376/octopus-deploy-for-jira) to enable teams to view release and deployment details from Octopus directly in Jira issues.
+If you are using Jira Cloud, you can use the Octopus Deploy plugin for Jira, available from the [Atlassian Marketplace](https://marketplace.atlassian.com/apps/1220376/octopus-deploy-for-jira), to enable teams to view release and deployment details from Octopus directly in Jira issues.
 This section and the following steps describe how to configure this.

 If you are using Jira Server, see [Connecting Jira Server and Octopus Deploy](#connecting-jira-server-and-octopus-deploy).